garrandall/popular-music-data/tracks/lick-it-up-kiss.md

 It isn't a crime to be good to yourself

-Lick it up, lick it up, oh-oh-ohh (It's only right now) Lick it up, lick it up, oh-oh-ohh (Woo yeah)
+Lick it up, lick it up, oh-oh-oh (It's only right now) Lick it up, lick it up, oh-oh-oh (Woo yeah)
-Lick it up, lick it up, oh-oh-ohh (Come on, come on) Lick it up, lick it up, oh-oh-ohh (Uh)
+Lick it up, lick it up, oh-oh-oh (Come on, come on) Lick it up, lick it up, oh-oh-oh (Uh)

 Don't need to wait for an invitation